Fishing - October Fly Fishing Patterns and Tips

 Presentation Matters as Much as Pattern

 Third, be willing to change the angle of attack.
-Sometimes trout hold in the soft edge of a seam rather than the main flow.
+Sometimes trout hold in the soft edge of a seam rather than the main current.
 Sometimes they feed behind rocks, along undercut banks, or near drop-offs where food collects.
-October fly fishing often rewards anglers who think like a trout and work the water carefully.
+October fly fishing often rewards anglers who think like trout and work the water carefully.

 Finally, give each drift a purpose.
 A random cast is easy to make, but a thoughtful cast is far more effective.
 The best results usually come from targeted presentations to likely lies.